valeriansaliou/sonic/README.md

 ## Limitations

 * **Indexed data limits**: Sonic is designed for large search indexes split over thousands of search buckets per collection.
 An IID (ie. Internal-ID) is stored in the index as a 32 bits number, which theoretically allow up to ~4.2 billion objects to be indexed (ie. OID) per bucket.
 We've observed storage savings of 30% to 40%, which justifies the trade-off on large databases (versus Sonic using 64 bits IIDs).
+Also, Sonic only keeps the N most recently pushed results for a given word, in a sliding window way (the sliding window width can be configured).
 * **Search query limits**: Sonic Natural Language Processing system (NLP) does not work at the sentence-level, for storage compactness reasons (we keep the FST graph shallow as to reduce time and space complexity).
 It works at the word-level, and is thus able to search per-word and can predict a word based on user input, though it is unable to predict the next word in a sentence.
 * **Real-time limits**: the FST needs to be re-built every time a word is pushed or popped from the bucket graph.
 As this is quite heavy, Sonic batches rebuild cycles.
 * **Interoperability limits**: Sonic Channel protocol is the only way to read and write search entries to the Sonic search index.
 Sonic does not expose any HTTP API.
 Sonic Channel has been built with performance and minimal network footprint in mind.
 If you need to access Sonic Channel from an unsupported programming language, you can either [open an issue](https://github.com/valeriansaliou/sonic/issues/new) or look at the reference [node-sonic-channel](https://github.com/valeriansaliou/node-sonic-channel) implementation and build it in your target programming language.